 For hot flashes and night sweats:

-- Soy-derived genistein, red clover, and Siberian red rhubarb are all considered phytoestrogens, as they work well for some by increasing plant-derived molecules resembling estrogen (a hormone that naturally decreases during menopause).
+- Soy-derived genistein2, red clover3, and Siberian red rhubarb4 are all considered phytoestrogens5, as they work well for some by increasing plant-derived molecules resembling estrogen (a hormone that naturally decreases during menopause).

 For mood changes:

 Early in the menopause transition, patients often complain about mood swings.
 Anxiousness, panic, and darkness descend from seemingly out of nowhere, which can alter relationships and our sense of reality.